Sunday, 8 July 2018

-As we came into the village, the street was lined with low, whitewashed cottages, with the black spire of the church rising behind them.
+We came into the village on a street lined with low, whitewashed cottages, with the black spire of the church rising behind them.

-There were a few shops, all closed at 1 pm on a Sunday, but around the corner was a long, handsome, freshly painted hotel with a terrace shaded by a large tree (l’Hôtel du Pont Neuf).
+There were a few shops, all closed at 1 pm on a Sunday, but around the corner we came to a long, handsome, freshly painted hotel with a terrace shaded by a large tree (l’Hôtel du Pont Neuf).

 People were lunching, mostly indoors for some reason, but we sat outside and celebrated our arrival with a beer.

 Having confirmed that the restaurant would be open this evening, we walked the last half-kilometre to the camping ground, which was tucked in amongst the houses in a friendly, welcoming way.